- Learn about the federal price on pollution

 Rebates qualify as income

-The credit is considered government assistance.
-You need to report the credit amount as income on your tax return.
+If you claim the federal carbon levy as a business expense, you need to report the rebate amount as income on your tax return.

 Capital cost allowance (CCA) classes